Jonathan2251/lbd/source/gpu.rst

 The hardware-specific implementation of these APIs is provided by GPU manufacturers, ensuring that rendering is optimized for the underlying hardware.

-The subsection :ref:`role-shaders` has introduced the shaders.
+:ref:`role-shaders` subsection has introduced the shaders.

+✔ Some consoles and mobile GPUs did have fixed‑function skinning.

+✔ In those systems, you could upload bone matrices and let hardware animate vertices.

+❌ **But you could not change the formulas — only use the built‑in ones.**

+The following console GPUs did have fixed‑function skinning:

+PlayStation 2 (PS2) — VU0/VU1 Microcode

+PS2 had fixed hardware instructions for:

+-  skinning
+-  morphing
+-  matrix blending

+Developers could upload bone matrices and let the hardware do the blending.
+No shaders existed yet.

+Nintendo GameCube / Wii — XF Unit

+The GameCube GPU had a fixed‑function transform unit that supported:

+-  matrix palette skinning (up to 10 matrices)
+-  per‑vertex weighted blending

+Again, no shaders — but hardware skinning existed.

+However **the fixed‑function pipeline (OpenGL 1.x / early 2.x without shaders)**
+has:

+-  no per‑vertex programmable math
+-  no access to bone matrices
+-  no ability to blend multiple positions
+-  no ability to apply time‑based deformation
+-  no ability to read custom vertex attributes
+-  no ability to modify vertex positions except via the model‑view matrix

-A shader-less (fixed-function) pipeline has limitations in both **animation capability and performance**, as follows:
+A shader-less (fixed-function) pipeline in early OpenGL has limitations in both **animation capability and performance**, as follows:

 **Major Disadvantages of a Shader-less (Fixed-Function) Pipeline**